ARION

 Will smiled openly, showing an impressive set of lupine dental work.
 “No worries, Captain,” he said easily.
 “It was quite a shock to us all when we first woke up like this, but by the time a cure was found that worked, some of us found that we actually preferred it this way.”

 Ethan thumped his chest.
-“I’m a lot stronger and healthier than I was a man,” he remarked, “and as the town sheriff, this form helps me maintain order!”
+“I’m a lot stronger and healthier than I was as a man,” he remarked, “and as the town sheriff, this form helps me maintain order!”

 “You should hear him bellow when he gets excited!” said another voice.
 Fully human now, Rod stepped past the Furs to greet the newcomers.
 “Arion told us that there were transformations like ours on your ship, but that he was able to implement the Sori genetic filter renovation to change you all back.
 If you don’t mind me asking, what did you become?”